What Happens During a Relapse?

 "Somebody may start to feel like they're drunk when they walk, or they [may] have trouble coordinating movements in their arm," says John Ratchford, MD, MSc, assistant professor of neurology at the Johns Hopkins University School of Medicine.
 Muscle weakness or spasm, numbness, and a loss of balance during a relapse can make you uncoordinated and unsteady on your feet.

 Does Heat Trigger Relapses?

 Soak in a hot tub or sit outside on a muggy day and you might feel like you're having a flare-up -- but you're not.
 "There's a lot of confusion among patients about heat," says Aaron Miller, MD, medical director of the Corinne Goldsmith Dickinson Center for Multiple Sclerosis at the Mount Sinai School of Medicine.
 Heat may bring on MS symptoms, but they'll go away as soon as you cool off.

 A recent bout of the flu or other infection can trigger an MS relapse, some studies have suggested.
 Other suspected triggers are less certain, including stress, which is hard to study because it affects everyone differently.
 "I think it's quite possible that for some people, stress can have effects on the immune system and potentially increase the risk for a relapse," Ratchford says.

 Not every relapse needs to be treated.
-If your movement isn't limited and you're not uncomfortable, your doctor might recommend waiting until your symptoms improve on their own.
-For more bothersome exacerbations, intravenous steroids can speed your recovery.
+If movement isn't limited and you're not uncomfortable, your doctor might recommend waiting until the symptoms improve on their own.
+For more bothersome exacerbations, intravenous steroids can speed recovery.
 Sometimes plasma exchange -- removing the blood and replacing the liquid part -- is used to treat more severe relapses.